streamer45/mattermost-plugin-voice/README.md

 To start sending a voice message you can either use the ```/voice``` slash command or the existing file attachment functionality as shown in the picture above.

+## Limitations

+This plugin only works on web client and desktop app.
+Mobile native apps are **not** [supported](https://developers.mattermost.com/extend/plugins/mobile/).

 ## Installation

 1. Download the latest version from the [release page](https://github.com/streamer45/mattermost-plugin-voice/releases).